leecstevens/music-organization/README.md

 I am someone who badly neglected their digital music collection for over 20 years, so now enough is enough.

+# Dependencies

+There is one dependency, music_tag which is installable by pip.
+This is only needed if you want to do the MP3 tagging.
+It is part of the file_tags.py file, and kept it away as a shared component.
+Then again, if you don't want to do MP3 tagging, why are you using this repo or wanting this code?

+Well, the file cleanup is free from needing music_tag at least.

 # Lastly...

 Enjoy the code, but again, don't just run it.
 If bad things happen to you, I will laugh at your complaints and cries.
 If you were stupid enough not to play with safe data, there is really no hope for you or your music collection.
 Did I drive that home enough?